anjireddy-kata/my-docs/microservice-granularity.md

 The decision is certainly challenging.
 How do you determine whether to implement a single composite microservice or multiple smaller microservices?

 Here are some key considerations and guidelines to help you achieve the right granularity:

 **Bounded Context:** Use bounded contexts from DDD to define clear boundaries within your domain.
 Ensure each microservice operates within its own bounded context.
 Each microservice should represent a single business capability.

+**Single Responsibility Principle**: The functionality offered by a microservice should be Single Purpose and Highly Cohesive.
+Ensure each microservice has a single, well-defined responsibility.
+Avoid combining multiple unrelated responsibilities into a single service.